tiagofilipe12/pATLAS/docs/Projects.md

 ### Use custom selections through project files

-Selections can be made in specific menus by importing a project file instead of selecting many options in the dropdown menus.
+Selections can be made in specific menus by importing a project file instead of selecting many options in the drop down menus.

 #### Usage example

-To select 50 taxa to be visualized in the node graph, instead of clicking 50 times in the dropdown menu you may use the project import option by providing  file with the following structure:
+To select 50 taxa to be visualized in the node graph, instead of clicking 50 times in the drop down menu you may use the project import option by providing  file with the following structure:

 ```